 Cookie Monster’s birthday might be in November, but he always celebrates National Chocolate Chip Cookie Week in March with a giant cookie cake.
-Steal his idea for your birthday party — it’s good enough for me! — and replace the traditional cake with a Tollhouse treat.
+Steal his idea for your child's birthday party — it’s good enough for me! — and replace the traditional cake with a Tollhouse treat.
 Or go all out with a delectably monstrous tiered cookie cake, featuring three different types of cookie cake (chocolate chip, double chocolate, and funfetti) layered with buttercream in between and sprinkles on top.

 All the Pisces in the house can show their star sign pride with an under-the-sea-themed birthday cake.
 We like this vanilla bean sour cream cake that’s covered in friendly fondant fish and topped with a googly-eyed giant purple octopus.
 Choose whichever aquatic theme suits the special swimmer, from mermaid cakes to Nemo and Dory.

 Purple pizzazz, electric lime, burnt sienna — budding artists get their colors and crayons everywhere.
-If those pesky crayons are already sneaking from the art corner into the couch cushions and washing machine (yikes!), why not put them on your birthday cake?
+If those pesky crayons are already sneaking from the art corner into the couch cushions and washing machine (yikes!), why not put them on your child's birthday cake?
 The centerpiece of any artsy party should be a tiered cake like this one, sculpted to look like a box of crayons with a rainbow of frosting colors and an easel topper.

 Girl Scout Cookie Cake